agiuliano/SharkLoggerBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.1 or higher
+This version of the bundle requires Symfony 2.2

 ## Installation